Fragmon/klipper_max_flow_test/README.md

 ## Troubleshooting

+### "Unable to read tmc uart 'extruder' register IFCNT"

+UART communication with the TMC2209 isn't working.
+Not a plugin issue — Klipper can't talk to the driver at all.

+- Check `uart_pin` (CAN toolheads need `can0:` prefix, e.g., `uart_pin: can0:PA15`)
+- Check `uart_address` if multiple drivers share a UART
+- Check sense resistor value (`sense_resistor: 0.110` for typical SilentStepSticks)
+- If using `klipper_tmc_autotune`, try commenting out `[autotune_tmc extruder]` temporarily — known conflict on some setups

 ### "sg4_thrs is 0.
 StallGuard trigger inactive."

 The `delayed_gcode setup_extruder_sg` block is missing or didn't run.
 Check that it's in your `printer.cfg` and run `FIRMWARE_RESTART`.